apify-projects/apify-orchestrator/README.md

 const orchestrator = new Orchestrator({
     enableLogs: true,
     hideSensibleInformation: true, // will hide information such as Run IDs from logs
-    persistSupport: 'kvs', // will enable persistance-related features, such as managing resurrections
+    persistSupport: 'kvs', // will enable persistence-related features, such as managing resurrections
     persistEncryptionKey: 'my-secret-key', // will make data written by the Orchestrator into the Key Value Store encrypted });
 ```